 To send your message to a specific person, you will need to retype that person's address in the TO field when you reply.
 Otherwise, your reply intended for specific individuals will, instead, go to the entire list.

 When you hit the REPLY button, always check the TO field, to make sure your message is going to the right place.
 Some email softwares have small TO and FROM fields, so you cannot see all the addressees without checking further into the field.
 While you're at it, check the "CC" and "BC" fields on your reply, to make sure they do not contain wrong information.

 If you do receive a listserv message that was sent in error or has no meaning for you, or worse, is a junk email (spam) try not to add to the confusion by responding to the message via the listserv.
 If you respond to junk email asking you be removed from the list, you run a 50/50 chance of only making it worse; In essence your reply verifies for the spammer that there is a real person at this address.
 "Honorable spammers" will include some text at the bottom of their email telling you how to get off their list.

 When you set your mail server to respond to all emails with an automatic reply (ex.
 "I'm out of the office until . . .") every time an email is sent to you from the listserv, your email account replies to the entire list with your automatic reply.
 If you set your email account to generate an automatic reply, please remember to first log off or temporarily stop listserv activity to avoid distribution of your auto replies to the entire list.

 Once you push the SEND button, you can't get it back.

 Don't send "too many" messages.
-Participate, but don't overwhelm your collegues with long and/or multiple e-mails.
+Participate, but don't overwhelm your colleagues with long and/or multiple emails.